tsuereth/glog/content/post/2021/01/09_overlord2.md

 platform = ["PC"]
 +++

-I was a fan of {{% game "Overlord" %}}Overlord{{% /game %}}'s and {{% game "Overlord: Raising Hell" %}}Raising Hell{{% /game %}}'s sense of humor, in spite of some underwhelming gameplay.
-Coming back to {{% game "Overlord II" %}}Overlord II{{% /game %}} a decade later is a stark reminder of those {{% abslink href="2009/09/09/overlord-6/" %}}"in spite of" problems{{% /abslink %}}: uninspired level design, uneven objective clarity, and confounding controls -- multiplexing minion direction with camera movement is a clear design flaw.
+I was a fan of <game:Overlord>'s and [Raising Hell](game:Overlord: Raising Hell)'s sense of humor, in spite of some underwhelming gameplay.
+Coming back to <game:Overlord II> a decade later is a stark reminder of those {{% abslink href="2009/09/09/overlord-6/" %}}"in spite of" problems{{% /abslink %}}: uninspired level design, uneven objective clarity, and confounding controls -- multiplexing minion direction with camera movement is a clear design flaw.

 And the franchise's cartoony anti-hero humor doesn't really cut it anymore.
-I mean, to put a point on it, in a post-{{% game "Saints Row IV" %}}Saints Row IV{{% /game %}} marketplace Overlord's tone just isn't very impactful.
+I mean, to put a point on it, in a post-<game:Saints Row IV> marketplace Overlord's tone just isn't very impactful.

 <i>Progress: Finished the intro level.</i>